Yogesh Joshi Directory Page

 Ph.D., Wharton School of the University of Pennsylvania

-Professor Joshi works in the areas of competitive marketing strategies, innovation, product and brand management.
-His research has been published in leading business journals such as Marketing Science, Management Science, the Journal of Marketing, and the Journal of Marketing Research.
-He teaches courses on innovation, product development, marketing analytics, and strategic marketing models in the undergraduate, MS, MBA and PhD programs.
+Professor Joshi’s work examines competitive marketing strategy, innovation, product development and brand management using quantitative models.
+His research asks how firms should design product lines, communicate quality, price digital content, manage customer relationships, and respond when social influence or public infrastructure changes the market.
+His work has been published in leading business journals such as Marketing Science, Management Science, the Journal of Marketing, and the Journal of Marketing Research.
+He serves on the editorial review boards of the Journal of Marketing and the Journal of Marketing Research, and is an area editor at the International Journal of Research in Marketing.
+He has taught courses on innovation, product development, marketing analytics, and strategic marketing models in the undergraduate, MS, MBA and PhD programs.

 News